 RCP2 showed some contrasting latitudinal patterns.
-It was predicted across the entire study extent, although basically absent from a narrow latitudinal band from 35°-45°S. These patterns are probably a result of contrasting environmental conditions or a negative interaction of the chosen preliminary variables for the model at the predicted depths.
+It was predicted across the entire study extent, although basically absent from a narrow latitudinal band from $35^{\circ}-45^{\circ}S$.
+These patterns are probably a result of contrasting environmental conditions or a negative interaction of the chosen preliminary variables for the model at the predicted depths.
 Specifically, RCP2 was predicted in the shallow depths of the Mascarene Plateau, the continental shelf of northeast Africa, the shallow depths of the Chagos Archipelago and the Chagos-Laccadive Plateau, the Indonesian coast, the continental mid-slope of Australia, south of the Southwest Indian Ocean Ridge, the northern edge of the Kerguelen Plateau, and the Southeast Indian Ridge.
-While at latitudes north of 35°S the predictions were at depths < 1,500 m, at latitudes south of 35°S predictions were at depths > 2,000 m.
+While at latitudes north of $35^{\circ}S$ the predictions were at depths > 2,000 m.

-RCP3 was predicted at latitudes from 45° - 50° S approximately, in the Conrad Rise, especially around the Crozet Islands, and in the north of the Kerguelen Plateau.
+RCP3 was predicted at latitudes from 45°-50°S approximately, in the Conrad Rise, especially around the Crozet Islands, and in the north of the Kerguelen Plateau.
 Depths spanned up to 1,500 m.